 Avid hikers, this one’s for you!
 This is one of the most unique Aztec ruins in Mexico.

-High up in the mountains of the rainforest near Morelos, in the ancient town of Tepoztlan, you’ll find the pyramid El Tepozteco.
 Dedicated to the Aztec god of Pulque, this pyramid was a kind of shrine that attracted pilgrims from far away… as far as modern-day Guatemala.

-The hike up to the pyramid is nothing short of spectacular, with gorgeous waterfalls, lush vegetation, and rock formations.
-Mind you, it’s a steep walk at times, with an elevation gain of 365 meters (1,200 ft), so it will kick your butt if you are not moderately fit, but the breathtaking views will make up for it!
+Mind you, it’s a steep walk at times, with an elevation gain of 365 meters (1,200 ft).
+It will kick your butt if you are not moderately fit, but the breathtaking views will make up for it!

-Closest city to Tepoztlan: Mexico City (83 km / 51 miles)
+Closest city to Tepoztlan: Mexico City (83 km / 51 miles).

 Mitla

-Mitla is the second most important archeological site in Oaxaca (after Monte Alban) and the most important for the Zapotec civilization.
-Mitla is a Hispanicized version of the native word Mictlan, which means “place of the dead” or “underworld”, whereas its Zapotec name (Lyobaa) means “place of rest”.
+Mitla is a Hispanicized version of the native word Mictlan, which means “place of the dead” or “underworld”.
+Its Zapotec name (Lyobaa), however, means “place of rest”.

 This is because Mitla was constructed as a sacred burial site.
 Its importance was religious and ceremonial rather than political, as was the case with Monte Alban.
 The city was still developing when the Spaniards arrived and destroyed it.

-What sets Mitla apart from other sites in Mexico is the intricate mosaic fretwork in geometric designs that cover most of the structures, like tombs, panels, columns, and even entire walls.
 The site is divided into 5 groups of structures.
-Tip: once you go into the complex you can’t retrace your steps, so be sure to spend enough time in each section before moving on to the next one.
+It’s important to bear in mind that once you go into the complex you can’t retrace your steps.
+Be sure to spend enough time in each section before moving on to the next one.

 A small but unique site, you can see Monte Alban and Mitla in a single combined visit.
 They are both very close to Oaxaca.

-Closest city to Mitla: Oaxaca (43 km / 26.7 miles)
+Closest city to Mitla: Oaxaca (43 km / 26.7 miles).

 El Rey